Whether you enjoy swimming through dazzling schools of fish, diving down to a ship wreck, or surfing a wave, your wetsuit serves as your protection.

 - Mares Flexa 5.4.3 Full Wetsuit

 What features are really worth paying for and what features can be left on the shelf?
 Let’s find out!
-First we’ll suggest the three wetsuits that we like best.
+First we’ll suggest the three top rated wetsuits that we liked best.

 If you’re looking for a combination of comfort and quality, the Bare Velocity wetsuit delivers in both departments.

 Available in 3mm, 5mm, and 7mm thickness full wetsuits, they feature Full Stretch technology, which Bare claims to stretch 200% more than a traditional wetsuit.

 This provides for an enhanced fit that will allow for greater body mobility while diving or surfing.
 In addition, the Bare Velocity includes an adjustable Velcro collar to help keep warmth in and the cold out, zippered ankles, knee pads, and a back zip with a leash.